 The Senior LinkAge Line® provides you with the information, assistance and connection to services to help you make good decisions.

 Senior LinkAge Line® can connect you with:

 - Housekeeping and Chore services

 - Legal Assistance

 - Transitional Consultation

-AND Many other services to help you remain independent in your community
+AND many other services to help you remain independent in your community

 During the 2011 Special Session of the Legislature, a new initiative was adopted that requires the Senior LinkAge Line® and Lead Agencies (counties, Tribes to expand access to Long-term Care Consultation to those entering a Registered Housing with Service setting.
 Read the legislative language, (Subd.
 3c Consultation for housing with services.).

-Starting October 1, 2011 all people interested in entering a registered housing with services setting, such as assisted living, must now be offered a long-term care consultation before signing a lease.
+Started October 1, 2011 all people interested in entering a registered housing with services setting, such as assisted living, must now be offered a long-term care consultation before signing a lease.

 Individuals calling will be screened for risks and if they are screened at high risk, will be offered a referral to the county team that provides long-term care consultation assessments.
 Individuals will continue to choose their service provider and will have access to supportive planning for continued community living.
 For people who continue to transition to registered housing with services, additional resources for aging well and living well including access to caregiver supports and health insurance counseling.